 - mood changes

-Many women can’t take MHT because of previous illness such as cancer or because they take other medications.
+Many women can’t take MHT because of a previous illness such as cancer or because they take other medications.

 When to seek help